dustyroom-studio/quibli-doc/_docs/foliage-shader.md

 ### Global Billboard Parameter

+- **Billboard Scale** Sets the scale of the branch textures aka particles (particles are described [here](../foliage-generator#parameters-of-the-foliage-generator).
+Effectively, using this parameter, you can scale the whole mesh. _Billboard Scale_ works only when billboards are active: when in the _Billboard Rotation_ parameter _Each Face_ or _Whole Object_ are selected.
 - **Billboard Rotation** Defines how the particles / branches are being rotated with the move of the camera.

 ‘Billboard’ means that the meshes always face the camera regardless of the camera’s position and rotation.
 It is a handy feature because you can make up the plant model from only a handful of planes to spare resources, and this plant will always create an impression of a more complex one.